 A passionate group of music-loving travelers will soon be crisscrossing the globe attending their favorite summer chamber music festivals.
 Looking for where to hear chamber music this summer?
-Our correspondent Abbie Martin Greenbaum is sharing her notes on where to find the best summer 2022 chamber music festivals in the world, including Santa Fe, Aspen, Rockport, Vail, Helsinki, Seattle and more.
+We’ve rounded up a list of where to find the best summer 2023 chamber music festivals in the world, including Santa Fe, Aspen, Rockport, Vail, Helsinki, Seattle and more.

 What makes chamber music so special?

 Are you a mélomane?
 Or perhaps you have one in your family?

 We became of aware of this condition – a great love of music, especially chamber music – when one of our friends, a world-class musician who was in town to play with the New York Philharmonic, stopped by for a visit.

 He kindly explained that while some people love symphonic performances, for others, the effect is overwhelming.
 It might be too loud, too impersonal, too distancing.
 For them, chamber music provides a more intimate engagement with the music.

 That intrigued us, so we went digging to learn more.
 Here’s what we found: chamber music is composed for performance by a small group of instruments—traditionally a group that could fit inside a palace chamber.
 There is only one performer per part and chamber compositions frequently resemble a conversation among the musicians.